grafana/alloy/docs/sources/collect/metamonitoring.md

 The [tracing][] block defines the tracing behavior of {{< param "PRODUCT_NAME" >}}.

-In this task you use the [tracing][] block to forward {{< param "PRODUCT_NAME" >}} internal traces to a compatible component.
+In this task, you use the [tracing][] block to forward {{< param "PRODUCT_NAME" >}} internal traces to a compatible component.
 The block is specified without a label and can only be provided once per configuration file.

 1. Add the following `tracing` configuration block to the top level of your configuration file.